Nickwgo/lossy-text-compressor/README.md

 # lossy-text-compressor
-As we all know, there are times when we just don't need all of details - a vague outline is all that's needed.
+As we all know, there are times when we just don't need all of the details - a vague outline is all that's required.
 Furthermore, as anyone who has experimented with methods of lossless compression will know, lossless compression has its limits.
 If you are in such a situation, this is the software for you - a lossy text compressor.
 As with all lossy compression,